Skip to content

 4.Verify it's working

 Run your agent.
-After the first request, check the dashboard — you should see the request in the Usage tab with the tool count reduced.
+After the first request, check the dashboard — you should see the request in the Usage tab with tokens saved, tool context reduced, and optimization strategy traces when plan data is available.

 Every response includes headers showing what happened: